 - Venture to the outskirts of Sedona at night for some incredible stargazing.
 (Check out this Sedona Nighttime UFO + Stargazing Tour!)

-- Go on a Sedona Pink Jeep Tour!
-It’s an iconic tourist attraction in Sedona.
+- Go on a Small-Group Vortex Jeep Tour!
+The vortexes are an iconic attraction in Sedona and a must-visit on your 7-day Arizona road trip.

 Where to Stay in Sedona